Norton isn’t just the most popular name in antivirus services, it’s also one that deserves most of the attention it receives.

 The real reason you buy antivirus software is for protection from viruses and malware.
 Because it’s not a straightforward process to test viruses and malware on devices without compromising them, we rely on the extensive ongoing tests provided by authorities in the antivirus space.

 Norton scored incredibly well in the recent real-world protection tests from AV-Comparatives, on par with Bitdefender but ahead of McAfee.
 In fact, Norton earned a perfect scorecard, with 100% of threats blocked.
-The only outlier was a disproportionate number of false positives caught by Norton: 35, compared to the next highest six from Bitdefender.

 Norton vs other antivirus services